WAPT 4.0

 Default HTTP headers

 Click the Default HTTP headers... button to edit custom strings in HTTP headers of page requests.
-The specified header will be used as default for all requests of current user profile.
+The specified header will be used as default for all requests of this user profile.
 However, you will be able to change HTTP header for any request in request properties.

 Add: Adds a new custom string to the list.
 Specify string name and value.